danielv7/user-group-api/README.md

 ## Documention of Project

-The project will have 5 API endpoints:
+The project has 5 API endpoints:

 - Creating a User
 ```